-2 applying and construing this uniform act, consideration must be given to the need to promote 3 uniformity of the law with respect to its subject matter among states that enact it.
+1 SECTION 2021.
+UNIFORMITY OF APPLICATION AND CONSTRUCTION.
+In 2 applying and construing this uniform act, consideration must be given to the need to promote 3 uniformity of the law with respect to its subject matter among states that enact it.
 4 Reporter's Note: Ms. Behr asks: "Do you need standard provision in [ULC] Rule 602 5 regarding electronic signatures?
 Courts are moving to electronic filing or petitions."
 I 6 am not an expert on the law of electronic signatures, but I doubt that the ULC boilerplate 7 signature section (quoted below) is necessary in this act.
 It appears that the electronic 8 signature section is necessary in acts that specifically deal with recognitions of certain 9 classes of documents, such as commercial paper and the signatures on those documents.
 10 Rule 602 provides for using the electronic signature section if the act contains a provision 11 "requiring a notice or other record or a signature."
 Our act does not have such a 12 provision.
 There is a trend toward electronic filings for legal actions (in general), but I 13 believe that is an issue for local rules and statutes, not for our uniform act.
 The ULC 14 electronic signature section provides as follows: "RELATION TO ELECTRONIC 15 SIGNATURES IN GLOBAL AND NATIONAL COMMERCE ACT.
 This [act] 16 modifies, limits, or supersedes the Electronic Signatures in Global and National 17 Commerce Act, 15 U.S.C.
 Section 7001 et seq., but does not modify, limit, or supersede 18 Section 101(c) of that act, 15 U.S.C.
 Section 7001(c), or authorize electronic delivery of 19 any of the notices described in Section 103(b) of that act, 15 U.S.C.
 Section 7003(b)."
-20 21 SECTION 21.
+20 21 SECTION 2122.
 TRANSITIONAL PROVISION.
-A petition or other request for relief 22 regarding a non-parent's request for custody and visitation which was commenced before the 23 effective date of this act is governed by the statutes in effect at the time the petition or other effective date of this act is governed by the statutes in effect at the time the petition of other 24 request was made.
-25 Reporter's Note: The Transitional Provision is ULC boiler-plate, which has been used 26 in many uniform acts.
-I note that there is another way to handle transitions that might be 27 simpler for courts to apply and that may advance the application of the new act to more 28 cases: "This [act] applies to all pending actions and proceedings commenced prior to its 29 effective date with respect to issues on which a judgment has not been entered."
-See, 30 e.g., 750 Ill.
+A petition or other request for 22 relief regarding a non-parent's request for custody and visitation which was commenced before 23 the effective date of this act is governed by the statutes in effect at the time the petition or other 24 request was made.
+25 Reporter's Note: The Transitional Provision is ULC boiler plate, which has been used in many 26 uniform acts.
+I note that there is another way to handle transitions that might be simpler for 27 courts to apply and that may advance the application of the new act to more cases: "This [act] 28 applies to all pending actions and proceedings commenced prior to its effective date with respect 29 to issues on which a judgment has not been entered."
+See, e.g., 750 Ill.
 Comp.
 Stat.
-5/801(b)(2016).
-31 32 SECTION 22.
-REPEALS; CONFORMING AMENDMENTS.
-33 (a) 34 (b)
+30 5/801(b)(2016). .
+31 32 SECTION 2223.
+REPEALS: CONFORMING AMENDMENTS.